paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ### Cost Optimization

 - The cost optimization pillar includes the ability to avoid or eliminate unneeded cost or sub-optimal resources.
+Key topics include understanding spending over time and controlling fund allocation, selecting resources of the right type and quantity, and scaling to meet business needs without overspending.
 - Adopt a consumption model
 - Analyzing and attributing expenditure
 - Using managed services to reduce the cost of ownership